 Maybe your mate told you about this new internet money thing called Bitcoin back in 2011 and you just shrugged and told them it’d never amount to anything.
 Or perhaps your email account diverted that dream job offer into the spam folder and by the time you saw it, they’d offered it to someone else.

-There are infinite possibilities.
-But, for the most part, those possibilities won’t be quite as frustrating as QPR and Gerry Francis’ ‘if only’ moment – when they managed to let one of the finest footballers of the modern era slip through their careless digits.
+For the most part, those possibilities won’t be quite as frustrating as QPR and Gerry Francis’ ‘if only’ moment – when they managed to let one of the finest footballers of the modern era slip through their careless digits.

-In 1998-99, QPR were in the midst of their late-90s and early-00s doom and gloom era.
-As any hardcore Rangers fan will tell you, it was one among a few doom and gloom eras, but it was notable nonetheless.
+In 1998-99, QPR were in the midst of their late-90s and early-00s doom-and-gloom era.
+As any hardcore Rangers fan will tell you, it was one among a few doom-and-gloom eras, but it was notable nonetheless.

 The 90s had started wonderfully at Loftus Road.
 QPR were a comfortable top-flight team.
 They had Ray Wilkins pulling the strings and Les Ferdinand banging in the goals.